zahariaflavia/travel-blog/docs/README.md

 ```

 * the result of the query:
-data: object, allContentstackNavelements:object, nodes:array that only has one element because there is only one Navelement defined,nav_items:array of Nav_link objects
+data:object,allContentstackNavbarelementsLobject,nodes:array that has only one element,navelements:array containing all the navItems
+*

 * for the navbar and footer (components of Layout), I used StaticQuery in order to avoid passing down data from Layout to them, as Layout is reused in all the other pages